TEACHERS, LIBRARIANS, EDUCATORS!

 In-person visits are an option for certain areas in Los Angeles.

 Summer of L.U.C.K. is a perfect choice for a classroom read-aloud, class/school text, literature or book club, summer reading list, or independent read.
-In Summer of L.U.C.K. and its two sequels, Ready or Not and The Chambered Nautilus (both coming soon), the characters face these issues:
+In Summer of L.U.C.K. and its two sequels, Ready or Not and The Chambered Nautilus (coming in 2024), the characters face these issues:

 - Developing self-acceptance